Adrian Sînă

 Adrian Claudiu Sînă ([adriˈan ˈsɨnə]; born 18 April 1977), better known as Adrian Sina or simply Adi Sina, is a Romanian singer-songwriter, record producer, radio DJ and entertainer.
 He is best known for creating, producing and singing in the dance group Akcent and also for writing and producing mainstream hit songs for himself and other international artists.
 He started out as a disc jockey in the 1990s and then created a group with his fellow musician Ramona Barta.
 He came to prominence as a member of Akcent with the song "Ultima vară" (The Last Summer) in 1999.
 His group was joined by Marius Nedelcu, Sorin Brotnei and Mihai Gruia.
 Together they scored multiple number-one hits both in Romania and throughout Eastern Europe, especially in the mid- to late 2000s.
-Their albums have been certified multi-Platinum by the Uniunea Naţională a Producătorilor de Fonograme din România and were sold in millions of copies worldwide.
+Their albums have been certified multi-Platinum by the Uniunea Naţională a Producătorilor de Fonograme din România and millions of copies were sold worldwide.
 Their signature song was "Kylie", released in 2005.

 In the early 2010s, Sina decided to embark on a solo career and co-opted various recording artists on his side.
 He started his own record label, Premium Artist (formerly known as Sisterhoodlive Records), and recorded some solo hits, such as "Hold On", "I Can't Live Without You" and "Angel".
 In 2011 he was on the judging panel of the Romanian X Factor where he coached the over 25s.
-In the meantime, he produced and wrote several number-one and top-ten hits for up-and-rising artists such as boyband Maxim and songstress Lidia Buble.
+In the meantime, he produced and wrote several number-one and top-ten hits for up-and-rising artists such as boyband Maxim and singer Lidia Buble.
 He released a single, "Arde ceva" (Something Burning), which was released in 2013.
 Songs "Lacrimi curg" and "Tu m-ai dat gata" followed, and his latest release is a collaboration with Cojo, namely "Zile bune, zile rele".

 In 2019 the singer was chosen by Walt Disney Pictures to provide the Romanian voice of Darwin in the live-action G-Force.

 Solo ventures

 In the past, he wrote all the songs for his band but never ventured on a solo career.
 In 2010, Sina released his first solo single, called "Hold On".
 It reached the top-thirty success in Romania.
 A year later, he recorded a new song with the vocals of British singer Beverlei Brown, its video being shot in Sharm el-Sheikh, Egypt.
 Later that year, a new song was released, "Angel", featuring Sandra N. Its video was shot in New York City.
-The song broke into the top ten of the Romanian Top 100 and was Sina's his first solo single to do so.
+The song broke into the top ten of the Romanian Top 100 and was Sina's first solo single to do so.
 It was the sixteenth most played song in Romania in 2012.